goshawkdb/server/cmd/debug/README.md

 The default ordering of the columns is based on frequency analysis of how many rows have entries for that column.
-So columns which are used by more rows will be on the left of columns which are used by few rows.
+So columns which are used by more rows will be on the left of columns which are used by fewer rows.
 Columns which are used by equally many rows are sorted alphabetically by name.
 Thus the initial layout of colums should be both deterministic and broadly useful.